 When Richard moved to San Juan in 1999, he saw José's collection and was surprised that Santos were not very well represented in Museums and Galleries.

-As a result, the collection grew to a point where it became logical to find a dedicated space to house 'Museo de los Santos'.
+The collection was housed in the offices of Caribbean Consulting and grew to a point where it became logical to find a dedicated space to house a permanent Museo de los Santos.

 To achieve this, Museo de los Santos Inc. was established as a non-profit corporation and granted 501(c)(3) tax exempt status by the IRS and designated as a PR 1101.01 non-profit corporation by Hacienda de Puerto Rico.
 Our website is now www.museodelossantos.org.